-Performances have included several premieres by Ensemble Giverny, with members of the Portland Symphony Orchestra, at the Portland Art Museum, as part of the release of a widely broadcast compact disc recording released by Moonbridge Recordings, Waterlilies; Musical Visions of Monet, in conjunction with the opening of the museum's exhibit centering on the late paintings of Monet.
+Past performances have included several premieres by Ensemble Giverny, with members of the Portland Symphony Orchestra, at the Portland Art Museum, as part of the release of a widely broadcast compact disc recording released by Moonbridge Recordings, Waterlilies; Musical Visions of Monet, in conjunction with the opening of the museum's exhibit centering on the late paintings of Monet.
 The much-acclaimed chamber music group Alaria, with guest clarinetist Doris Hall-Gulati, performed a new work by Mr. Carbon in Weill Recital Hall at Carnegie Hall in 1999 as part of their chamber music series.
-Premieres have included those by the Philadelphia Trio in Weiss Center for the Performing Arts at Bucknell University of Do Not Go Gentle and a new chamber music setting of arias for the composer's opera Benjamin in Merkin Concert Hall, New York City.
-Most recently, performances have included those by the Philadelphia-based Network for New Music, Trio Fedele, cellist Stephen Balderston, pianist Edith Orloff, and an appointment as American composer in residence at the 2nd Annual Santa Barbara Chamber Music Festival in June, 2004.
+Premieres also included those by the Philadelphia Trio in Weiss Center for the Performing Arts at Bucknell University of Do Not Go Gentle and a new chamber music setting of arias from the composer's opera Benjamin in Merkin Concert Hall, New York City.
+Other notable performances have included those by the Philadelphia-based Network for New Music, Trio Fedele, cellist Stephen Balderston, pianist Edith Orloff, and an appointment as American composer in residence at the 2nd Annual Santa Barbara Chamber Music Festival in June, 2004.

 In July 2002, MMC Recordings released John Carbon, a recording of the composer's Piano Concerto, Rasgos, Rhapsody for Clarinet and Chamber Orchestra and Ghost Town Sketches, with conductors Vladmír Valék, Maron Alsop, Gerard Schwarz, and David Stock conducting the Czech Radio Orchestra, the Concordia Orchestra of New York City, the New York Chamber Symphony, and the Pittsburgh New Music Ensemble, with soloists pianist William Koseluk, violinist Claire Chan, clarinetist Doris Hall-Gulati, and members of the Pittsburgh New Music Ensemble.
-The CD was hailed by Peter Burwasser in Fanfare Magazine as the work of “an extraordinarily talented and compelling composer.”
-The premiere recording of Endangered Species, a new doublebass concerto commissioned by bassist Richard Fredrickson, was released on MMC 2138.
-This work was recorded by the Slovak Radio Orchestra in Bratislava, Slovakia, in November, 2002.
+The CD was hailed by Peter Burwasser in Fanfare as the work of “an extraordinarily talented and compelling composer.”
+The premiere recording of Endangered Species, a doublebass concerto commissioned by bassist Richard Fredrickson, was released on MMC 2138 performed by the Slovak Radio Orchestra in Bratislava, Slovakia, in November 2002.

 John Carbon’s works can frequently be heard on the Franklin and Marshall College campus.
-In January 2006, as part of the Franklin celebration, Benjamin, Carbon’s full-length opera (composed in 1987, revised in 2005) to a comic libretto by Franklin and Marshall Professor Emeritus Sarah White was given three staged performances in the Roeschel Center for the Performing Arts.
-A recording of the complete opera was released by Zimbel Recordings in early 2008.
+In January 2006, as part of the Franklin celebration, Benjamin, Carbon’s full-length opera (composed in 1987, revised in 2005) to a comic libretto by Franklin and Marshall Professor Emeritus Sarah White was given three staged performances in the Roeschel Center for the Performing Arts and a recording of the complete opera was subsequently released by Zimbel Recordings in early 2008.

-Recent commissions and performances (2008-2009) have included the premiere of a new song cycle, Queen Victoria’s Journey, based on music from Carbon’s Houdini opera, Out of this World (2007, libretto by Dorothy Louise), in New York City at Diller-Quaile School of Music.
+Additional commissions and performances (2008-2009) have included the premiere of a new song cycle, Queen Victoria’s Journey, based on music from Carbon’s Houdini opera, Disappearing Act (2007, libretto by Dorothy Louise) in New York City at Diller-Quaile School of Music.
 Mr. Carbon also gave a faculty master class in composition at Diller-Quaile in February 2009.
-Additionally, several performances of Ghost Rags (for soprano sax, viola, bass clarinet and piano) were presented in February 2009, featuring Doris Hall-Gulati, clarinetist.
+Several performances of Ghost Rags (for soprano sax, viola, bass clarinet and piano) were presented in February 2009, featuring Doris Hall-Gulati, clarinetist.
 Other activities in 2009 included the first complete performance of John Carbon’s song cycle Letters from Abigail by soprano Elizabeth Wiggins at the University of Southern Illinois, Carbondale, in March, and the premiere of a new Duo Sonata for double bass and viola at Penn State, State College, by bassist Robert Nairn at the annual conference of the International Society of Bassists.
-Looking ahead to 2010, pianist Steven Graff has agreed to record a new CD of John Carbon’s piano music.
-The CD features music composed from 1985-present, including a new Piano Sonata completed in 2009.
+In 2010, Zimbel Recordings released John Carbon Played by Steven Graff, a compilation of John Carbon’s piano music.
+The CD features music composed from 1985-present, including the composer’s Piano Sonata completed in 2009.
 Violist Heidi von Bernewitz and double bassist Robert Nairn recorded Carbon’s Duo Sonata for the Emeritus label in 2014, and there are plans for a new Zimbel Recordings compilation of his clarinet music that will include a new work for bass clarinet and piano for Doris Hall-Gulati.

 Ph.D., Musical Composition, University of California at Santa Barbara, 1983